 In March 2012 she released her book debut, Kolej Today, which became the best-selling book for that year in the Plejáda publishing house.
 The book was nominated by the publishing house for the Jiří Orten Prize and Magnesia Litera Award.

 In December 2012, her novel Ztracené cesty na útěku domů appeared in bookstores.

 In August 2016, Zítřek byl včera was released with the book launch ceremony taking place on Avoid Floating Gallery in Prague.
 The Czech band Zrní became the godfather of the book.

 In September 2019, Coo Boo released her fourth book, a short story collection named Plovoucí po hvězdách.

 Since 2016 she has been working as a yoga and meditation instructor.

 Since late June 2018 to early June 2019, she traveled the world with yoga teaching.
 You can read about some of her experiences HERE.

 In July 2019, she co-operated with Corny CZ leading the Paddleboard + Yoga Tour in the Czech Republic.

-She likes playing the guitar, singing, dancing and artwork making (mosaic mirrors, oil painting, acrylic painting, decoupage etc.).
+She enjoys playing the guitar and singing, dancing and making art objects (furniture restoration, mosaic mirrors, oil painting, acrylic painting, decoupage, etc.).